sovus-tartar/LFU_new/README.md

 ## Compilation

-To compile CMake and g++ are needed.
-To create makefile run:
+To compile CMake and g++ and Gtest are needed.
+To create compile run:

-                cmake --make
+                cd LFU_new

-To make:
+                cmake -B ./build

-                make
+                cmake --build ./build --config Release --target all